rishabhjain16/ViPS/Ablations/avsr_model_comparisons_vs_snr/Readme.md

 This folder provides a pipeline to evaluate ASR (Automatic Speech Recognition) outputs from different models and analyze their performance across SNR (Signal-to-Noise Ratio) conditions using two main scripts:

 1. `evaluate_metrics.py` — Computes evaluation metrics for each model, modality, and SNR.
-2. `analyze_snr.py` — Analyzes and visualizes the effect of SNR on these metrics.
+2. `analyze_snr.py` — Analyzes and visualizes the effect of SNR/SNR Gains on these metrics.

 ## Directory Structure